Show All Answers

 Jupiter public schools are part of the Palm Beach County School District (PBCSD), and their website (https://www.palmbeachschools.org/) will contain the latest information.
 In addition, PBCSD has been providing updates on social media at https://www.facebook.com/PBCSD/.
 Each individual school also maintains a website and social media site.
 Search on the District’s website for your child’s school.
 If your child attends private school, they are also likely to be providing updates on their websites and social media sites.

 For a listing of Jupiter area public and private school contact information and websites, visit page 19 of the Town’s New Resident Guide here.

 The Town maintains a Help & Assistance Programs webpage with a listing of area programs.
 For questions on available assistance, residents may also call Neighborhood Services at 561-741-2524.

 Boat ramps and marinas have been reopened as of April 29th with some rules and regulations.
-Please visit our COVID-19 boating webpage for all current information.

 On Wednesday, June 24, Palm Beach County issued an Emergency Order requiring face masks to be worn in public places within the County.
 The Emergency Order became effective today, June 25.
 For a detailed summary containing guidance on where masks are required and a list of exemptions, click here.
 In keeping with the Executive Order, masks are now required at all Town of Jupiter Government public lobby and meeting areas.